python/cpython/Doc/library/xml.dom.minidom.rst

   ``boolean`` all map to Python integer objects.

-* The type ``DOMString`` maps to Python strings. :mod:`xml.dom.minidom` supports either byte or Unicode strings, but will normally produce Unicode strings.
+* The type ``DOMString`` maps to Python strings. :mod:`xml.dom.minidom` supports either bytes or strings, but will normally produce strings.
   Values of type ``DOMString`` may also be ``None`` where allowed to have the IDL ``null`` value by the DOM specification from the W3C.